mark-watson/hy-lisp-python-book/manuscript/langchain.md

 Answer:   Body chemistry can affect the transfer of energy from one chemical substance to another, as well as the efficiency of energy-producing systems that do not rely on oxygen, such as anaerobic exercise.
 It can also affect the body's ability to produce enough moisture, which can lead to dry eye and other symptoms.
 ```

+If you use this example to index a large number of documents you will want to use a separate script to load the documents, call the OpenAI text embedding API to store the index for future use.
+Then any application can reuse your local index.
+If you add documents to your data directory then re-run the script to create the local index.
+You can see examples of persistent vector stores in [my LangChain book](https://leanpub.com/langchain/read).

 ## LangChain Wrap Up